Equipment Dealer Service Department Reduces Mechanic's Truck Engine Hours, Idle Time & Fuel Use | MillerWelds

 "These trucks are constantly idling, and that represents fuel burn," says Todd Coffey, corporate service manager, Brandeis Machinery and Supply.
 "A couple of years ago we put together a service initiative team to identify potential inefficiencies.
 The dilemma we always ran into was that, I'm running anywhere between a 200- to 250-horsepower engine (to power the mechanic's tools) where a far lower horsepower will take care of it.
 That's just not good."

 This led Brandeis to explore options for running air tools, crane hydraulics and power tools in the field without relying on a power take-off (PTO) system, thus allowing field service technicians to turn the truck off while working.
 Brandeis worked with Miller Electric Mfg.
-Co. to install the new EnPak Mechanic Series, a truck-integrated power system run by a 27-HP engine that includes a rotary-screw air compressor, hydraulic pump and a generator.
+LLC to install the new EnPak Mechanic Series, a truck-integrated power system run by a 27-HP engine that includes a rotary-screw air compressor, hydraulic pump and auxiliary power.

 "We're looking at a pretty impressive piece of information," says Coffey.
 "It's definitely going to have a positive effect on what we're able to do."

-Prior to EnPak, Brandeis' mechanic's trucks (Ford F650s and F750s) featured PTOs, a hydraulic pump for the hydraulically run air compressor and crane (10,000 to 12,000 lb.), a 40-cfm air compressor and a separate welder/generator.
-The welder/generator had its own engine and fuel tank while the hydraulic crane and compressor required the truck's PTO to operate.
+Prior to EnPak, Brandeis' mechanic's trucks (Ford F650s and F750s) featured PTOs, a hydraulic pump for the hydraulically-run air compressor and crane (10,000 to 12,000 lb.), a 40-cfm air compressor and a separate engine-driven welder.
+The engine-driven welder had its own engine and fuel tank, while the crane and compressor required the truck's PTO to operate.

-The independently-run power source eliminates the need for a PTO by plugging directly into the truck's fuel and electrical systems, and powering all of the pneumatic, hydraulic and electric components off its own 27-HP Kubota diesel engine.
-With its internal generator (6,000 watts), hydraulic pump (20 GPM max flow, 3,400 PSI max pressure) and rotary screw air compressor (40 CFM), it eliminates the need for each of those separate pieces of equipment while taking up less space on the truck as the previous welder/generator and air compressor did.
+The independently-run EnPak units eliminate the need for a PTO by plugging directly into the truck's fuel and electrical systems.
+It powers all of the pneumatic, hydraulic and electric components off its own engine.
+With its auxiliary power (6,000 watts), hydraulic pump (20 GPM max flow, 3,400 PSI max pressure) and rotary screw air compressor (40 CFM), it eliminates the need for each of those separate pieces of equipment.
+This takes up less space on the truck as the previous engine-driven welder and air compressor did.

 "The first thing we were able to do was pull the compressor and the welder off of the side pack," says Coffey.
 "We put a smaller hydraulic tank on there, so that allowed us to carry less fluids and less weight around.
 It got it down to a much cleaner package.
-And when we installed it, we were wondering about the plumbing and how it was going to work, and it's a much cleaner installation than what we had previously, so we were very happy with that.
+It's a much cleaner installation than what we had previously, so we were very happy with that.
 It's allowed us to minimize the number of units on the truck."

-Operating a power source that runs independently of the truck's engine required a behavioral shift for Kevin Conner, field service technician, Brandeis Machinery and Supply.
-Prior to his new set-up, Conner pulled into a site and left the truck running all day—a learned habit repeated daily by field service technicians everywhere.
-Now, he turns off the truck, fires up EnPak and operates the air compressor and crane, and welds using a portable welding inverter running off the unit's generator.
+Operating a power source that runs independently of the truck's engine required a behavioral shift for Kevin Conner, Brandeis field service technician.
+Before, Conner left the truck running all day — a habit repeated daily by field service techs everywhere.
+Now, he turns off the truck, fires up the EnPak unit and operates the air compressor and crane, and welds using a portable welding inverter running off the unit's auxiliary power.

-Coffey tracks his fleet's data meticulously and, at nearly six months, shows us what happens when the field service technician is able to turn the truck off while working:
+Coffey tracks his fleet's data meticulously and at nearly six months, shows what happens when the field service technician is able to turn the truck off while working:

 Ford F750 w/Cummins CM850 Truck 1/1/06 – 9/18/09 Per Day Average Truck w/EnPak 9/19/09-3/9/10 Per Day Average Percent Reduction